Chaiyaphum forest community hopes for ministry to consider longstanding land conflict - The Isaan Record

 “I don’t even have water for washing,” says Suphap Khamlae, a Khok Yao villager who served six months in prison for land encroachment in 2017.

-In 1978, the Forest Industry Organization (FIO) designated 4,401 rai (about 704 hectares) of land in Kon San district as the Kon San Reserve Forest.
+In 1978, the Forest Industry Organization (FIO) designated 4,401 rai (about 704 hectares) of land in Kon San district as the Kon San Forest Project.
 The reforestation project introduced eucalyptus plantations into the area to support the region’s paper industry.
 This business move initiated the eviction of over one thousand villagers.

 To this day, Khok Yao villagers are still protesting to live on the grounds their families occupied for decades.
 At the beginning of this fight, 33 households were a part of Khok Yao village.
 Today, the community has dwindled down to 16 families.